csucdsi/mc2_2020_programming/README.md

-# mc2_2020_programming
+# mc2_seminar
-Webpage for the Math Council Colloqium September series
+Webpage for the Math Council Colloqium series